Compare the cheapest gas prices in Melbourne, Victoria

 There are two types of gas contracts – standard contracts and market contracts.

-Standard contracts are government-regulated deals, whereby the industry regulator oversees rates, fees, terms and conditions to insure minimum consumer protections.
-Standard contracts are generally poor value as the rates aren’t particularly competitive and there are no discounts.
-Standard offers are, however, flexible and reliable with no contract period or exit fees.
+Standard contracts are generally poor value as the rates aren’t particularly competitive, with no discounts.
+Conversely, standard offers are flexible and reliable with no contract period or exit fees.

 Most Victorians are on what is called a ‘market contract’.
 Under a market contract, the retailer has broad discretion to set its own prices and terms.
-These contracts are almost always better value than standard contracts as they often include generous conditional discounts.
-Customers looking at market offers must, however, be vigilant of exorbitant rates, exit fees and short benefit periods.

 Is gas cheaper than electricity?

 Australian Gas Networks estimates that an average home, using an average total of 46 Gigajoules (Gj) for cooking, heating and hot water, in Victoria spends about $1,490 each year on natural gas.
-That might sound like a lot, but AGN estimates that is $45 less than what is spent on electricity a year – not to mention the carbon emissions saving.

 Households with medium to high gas usage will usually find that gas works out notably cheaper than electricity.
-Customers with a mains gas connection using very little gas may however find themselves worse off for it.
-That’s because, while gas usage rates are much lower than electricity usage rates, a household with both electricity and gas is paying two sets of daily supply charges.
+Customers with a mains gas connection using very little gas may, however, find themselves worse off for it.

 Which gas supplier is rated highest in Victoria?